 Pinterest — favored by women, this platform allows users to "pin" images from any web page to boards on their profiles.
 Common topics of boards are crafts, recipes, home decor, and fashion.
 Businesses are starting to use Pinterest, and Liberty has found this tool useful in sharing images of campus, athletics, alumni, Convocation speakers, dorm room décor, study tips, Bible verses, and inspiration.

 Snapchat — an application where users can take photos, record videos, add text and drawings, and send them to a controlled list of recipients.
-The sent photographs and videos are known as “Snaps”.
-The users set a time limit for how long recipients can view their Snaps, after which they will be hidden from the recipient’s device.
-Several universities use this application to engage with current and potential students.
+These sent photographs and videos are known as “Snaps”.
+Users set a time limit for how long recipients can view their Snaps, between 1 and 10 seconds.
+A compilation of snaps is called a “story” which can be viewed by other users in chronological order, with each snap available for 24 hours after its posting.
+Only departments with more than 5,000 followers and 25 events per year can apply for this platform.

 Foursquare — lets your friends know where you are, and for you to know where they are.
 You can also collect points, prizes, and "badges."
 Liberty University has an official page where all university locations are mapped out for people to check-in.